zhangbiao2009/blog/cm9fbe80n000c0ajm4qrn5rzp.md

 * **Performance Characteristic**: Highly efficient for many connections with minimal activity

-Both the C++ and Go versions can handle tens of thousands of connections (the C10K problem), but the C++ implementation requires significantly more code (~400 LOC vs ~100 LOC) and is considerably more difficult to understand for those unfamiliar with epoll.
+Both the C++ and Go versions can handle tens of thousands of connections (the C10K problem), but the C++ implementation requires significantly more code (~400 LOC vs ~100 LOC) and is considerably more difficult to understand for those unfamiliar with `epoll`.
 However, the C++ version consumes less memory per connection by eliminating goroutine stacks and reduces scheduling overhead.
 If strictly high performance is required, this approach may be worth considering.

 ## **Conclusion**

-Building this chat server in C++ with epoll demonstrates a powerful alternative to Go's goroutine-based model.
+Building this chat server in C++ with `epoll` demonstrates a powerful alternative to Go's goroutine-based model.
 While Go's approach is more developer-friendly, the C++ implementation provides finer control over I/O operations and resource usage.

 The most significant improvement in our C++ implementation is the sophisticated handling of non-blocking writes with message queuing.
 This approach ensures that slow clients don't block the server while maintaining correct message ordering—a critical requirement for any chat application.